BTEC Extended Diploma: Land-based subjects

-Media, Music and Performing Arts
+Media, music and performing arts

 There are 16 courses available under these 3 subjects.
-Some listed are: Media Production with Games development, Interactive Media and Radio.
-Music Production and Music Technology.
-Performing Arts with Acting, Dance, Musical Theatre and Design.
+Some listed are: media production with games development, interactive media and radio; music production and music technology; performing arts with acting, dance, musical theatre and design.

-Public Services
+Public services

-The Level 3 Extended Diploma in Public Services is designed to prepare learners for employment in Uniformed Public Services by providing the knowledge and skills that would benefit them in recruitment process and the service itself.
-It provides learners with the necessary education to join the Uniformed Public Services in more responsible and challenging roles such as Police Officer or in the Armed Forces.
-The course covers subjects such as Equality and Diversity, Citizenship, Discipline, Physical Preparation for the Uniformed Public Services, Law and its impact on the society.
+The Level 3 Extended Diploma in public services is designed to prepare learners for employment in uniformed public services by providing the knowledge and skills that would benefit them in recruitment process and the service itself.
+It provides learners with the necessary education to join the uniformed public services in more responsible and challenging roles such as police officer or in the armed forces.
+The course covers subjects such as equality and diversity, citizenship, discipline, physical preparation for the uniformed public services, law and its impact on the society.

 Science

-All the subjects include one year of general science followed by units in specialist scientific fields such as Applied Science, Forensic Science, Medical Science and Dental Technology.
+All the subjects include one year of general science followed by units in specialist scientific fields such as applied science, forensic science, medical science, and dental technology.

 Sport

-For example, BTEC National Diploma in Sports Coaching and Development, and qualifications in specific sports.
+For example, BTEC National Diploma in sports coaching and development, and qualifications in specific sports.
+The Diploma in Sporting Excellence (DiSE), which was introduced in 2018 and is aimed at talented sports performers, is also a level 3 qualification.

-Travel and Tourism
+Travel and tourism

 A whole list of other available subjects can be found at the BTEC Level 3 Extended Diploma Website.